The quest for productivity

-This policy was designed with the view of standardising the way in which your organisation recruits new employees.
+This policy was designed with the view of standardizing the way in which your organization recruits new employees.
 It also came with a set of procedures and guidelines that will guide you through the process of ensuring that you are getting the best person for the right job.

 By applying the policy you will ensure that you have done everything possible to find the right recruit that will fit into an existing productive unit.
 Bringing new skills and innovative thinking into your team can only improve productivity.